Dynamic multiscaling in stochastically forced Burgers turbulence: Abstract

 \section{Abstract}

 We carry out a detailed study of dynamic multiscaling in the turbulent nonequilibrium, but statistically steady, state of the stochastically forced one-dimensional Burgers equation.
-We introduce an infinity of time scales, based on the distribution of \textit{interval-collapse times} $\tfm$, the time taken for an interval of length $\ell$, demarcated by a pair of Lagrangian particles ( or \textit{tracers}), to collapse at a shock.
+We introduce the concept of \textit{interval collapse times} $\tfm$, the time taken for an interval of length $\ell$, demarcated by a pair of Lagrangian tracers, to collapse at a shock.
+By calculating the dynamic scaling exponent of the order-$p$ moment of $\tfm$, we show that (a) there is \textit{not one but an infinity of characteristic time scales} and (b) the probability distribution function of $\tfm$ is non-Gaussian and has a power-law tail.
 Our study is based on (a) a theoretical framework that allows us to obtain dynamic-multiscaling exponents analytically, (b) extensive direct numerical simulations, and (c) a careful comparison of the results of (a) and (b).
-We also quantify the behaviors of the the tails of the cumulative probability distribution functions of $\tfm$ and their dependence on $\ell$.
-We discuss the generalization of our work to dimensions $d >1 $ for the stochastically forced Burgers equation and to other compressible flows that exhibit turbulence with shocks.
+We discuss possible generalizations of our work to dimensions $d >1 $, for the stochastically forced Burgers equation, and to other compressible flows that exhibit turbulence with shocks.